jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

     ```

 ### Low Latency Re-Route
 Now we are going to simulate a recalculation of the SRv6 topology.
 The *Sub-Standard Construction Company* has taken out fiber link "G" with a backhoe.
-Luckily you have paid for optical path redundancy and the link has failed to a geographicaly different route path.
+Luckily you have paid for optical path redundancy and the link has failed to a geographicaly different path.
 The result though is that the primary path latency of *5ms* has increased to *25 ms*.
 This should cause a new low latency route.
 Time to test it out!

 ![Low Latency Path](/topo_drawings/low-latency-alternate-path.png)